prantlf/grunt-html-dom-snapshot/README.md

 ### Instructions

 One of the instructions has to be present in every command.
-These properties are evaluated (and their effect is executed) in the order, which they are listed below.
+These properties are evaluated (and their effect is executed) in the order, in which they are listed below:

+* url
+* go
+* clearValue
+* setValue
+* addValue
+* moveCursor
+* click
+* keys
+* wait
+* file

 #### url
 Type: `String`